Bradben/pubRepo/master_doc.md

-Editing this in the python branch.
+Initiated in the master branch.